sneakysneakk/hubspot-exercise/submission.md

 _your answer here_

 I really really wanted to add a class for exercise 1 but I did not.
+It wasn't clear if I was allowed to add classes when it said "do not modify the DOM structure provided."

 I left it as books and movies instead on movies and books because alphabetical (everything else was alphabetical, why not this??)